We powerfully reconnect people to Judaism

 We are delighted that our rite-of-passage program for middle-schoolers, B’naiture, is one of six national winners of the Lippman Kanfer Prize for Applied Jewish Wisdom, recognizing programs that help people apply Jewish wisdom to live better lives and shape a better world.

-Our staff and board have received local and national recognition for their amazing work
+Our staff, board members, and JOFEE (Jewish Outdoor, Food, Farming & Environmental Education) Fellows have received local and national recognition for their amazing work

 Founding Director & Maggid Zelig Golden